 I like this because it gives time to analyze errors and put those errors in front of the kids.
 Then, we can practice more on those misconceptions through spiraling assignments before the retake day arrives.
 This prevents students from rushing too quickly to correct a grade and instead focus on what they need to improve in order to achieve deeper learning.

-As for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
-Retakes are detrimental when kids are allowed to retake without making efforts to improve.
+However, as for the policy on a 2nd retake (or more), it’s important to have the analysis handout procedure in place in order to prevent kids from just doing a Hail Mary retake to get extra points.
+Retakes are detrimental when kids are allowed to retake without making efforts to improve, and the most high frequency of Hail Mary retakes occur when students reach retake two or more.
+This is where it’s most common to see students try to take advantage of the system in a negative way.
+Therefore, a required analysis report is a helpful barrier in this situation.
 Read this post for a detailed breakdown of analysis handouts and student learning folders.

 Also, what’s a “video-guided handout?”
 Here’s an example from Algebra 1.
 It’s a handout with links to videos followed by problems related to the video.
 In addition, students may be asked to attempt higher level challenges to push understanding.
 The goal of the handout is to provide an opportunity for growth if they are unable to make it into a face-to-face tutoring session.